AAA Visa Rewards Restaurant Leaderboard Advertisement

 AAA roadside technicians Ken Young and Jay Lynk might understand the risks better than anyone.
 Both were involved in serious crashes that could have been prevented if drivers had simply slowed down and moved over.
 An average of two roadside service providers are killed each month attending to disabled vehicles along America’s roadways, and many more are injured.

-All 50 states have some form of the Slow Down, Move Over law.
-Although it varies slightly by state, the law is straightforward.
+Largely due to AAA advocacy, all states and Washington, D.C., have enacted Slow Down, Move Over laws.
+Although they vary slightly by state, they are straightforward.
 Whenever approaching an incident where police, firefighters, emergency medical service crews or tow operators are working, drivers should exercise caution, decrease their speed and move over.
 This gives first responders more room to work and helps to maintain a safer environment for everyone.

-“Despite being passed in all 50 states, 71 percent of Americans are unaware of Move Over Laws that require drivers to reduce their speed and switch lanes before they pass disabled vehicles, emergency responders, tow trucks and service vehicles stopped at the roadside,” said Mary Maguire, Vice President of Public and Government Affairs at AAA Northeast, “Our goal is to spread awareness and save lives.”
+“Despite being passed in all 50 states, 71% of Americans are unaware of Move Over laws that require drivers to reduce their speed and switch lanes before they pass disabled vehicles, emergency responders, tow trucks and service vehicles stopped at the roadside,” said Mary Maguire, vice president of public and government affairs at AAA Northeast.
+“Our goal is to spread awareness and save lives.”

 “Ensuring the safety of our team and our members is at the core of who we are and what we do.
-It’s why our members trust us,” said John Galvin, President and CEO of AAA Northeast.
-“Our fleet technicians must first ensure they are safe, and the scene is safe, before providing service to the member.”
+It’s why our members trust us,” said John Galvin, president and CEO of AAA Northeast.
+“Our roadside technicians must first ensure they are safe, and the scene is safe, before providing service to the member.”

 • Always remain alert.
 Avoid distractions and focus on the task of driving.